mbabynames search ✿

-Atlas is a two-syllable name of English origin, meaning "noble and strong".
+from the Greek, meaning "bearer of the heavens".
+Atlas is a two-syllable name of Greek origin, meaning "bearer of the heavens".
 It finishes with a hissing -as sound, which shapes how middle names connect to it phonetically.

 2